 Why is my popcorn chewy and rubbery?
-The main reason popcorn turns out chewy is because steam is trapped in the pot while the popcorn kernels are popping.
+A top reason popcorn turns out chewy is because steam gets trapped in your pot when the popcorn kernels are popping.
 Fix this by using a well-vented lid or leave the pan slightly open to make a light and crispy popcorn.

 Why does this happen?